Lutece/one-spaces/README.md

 # One Spaces
-A tiny module for making className 😎
+A tiny(146B) module for making className 😎

-## Performance
-I wanna create a small and fast library.
-Please see our [benchmark](./bench/README.md) test result!

 ## Installation